 Home Heating Credit Information

 Why is the amount of my credit different from what I expected?

 Before calling or writing, we suggest you use the Home Heating Credit Checklist.

 What is the Home Heating Credit?

-The Home Heating Credit is a way the State of Michigan helps you pay some of your heating expenses if you are a qualified Michigan homeowner or renter.
+The Home Heating Credit is a way the State of Michigan helps low-income families pay some of their heating expenses if they are a qualified Michigan homeowners or renters.
 You should complete the Home Heating Credit Claim MI-1040CR-7 to see if you qualify for the credit.
-The deadline for submitting this form is September 30, 2022.
+The deadline for submitting this form is September 30, 2023.

 Given that each taxpayer has unique circumstances that determine their eligibility for the credit, the Michigan Department of Treasury encourages you to review the information below and/or contact a tax professional if you have additional questions.

-The credit, for most people, is based on a comparison between either your standard credit allowance or your actual heating costs and total household resources.
+The credit is based on a comparison between either your standard credit allowance or your actual heating costs and total household resources.

 Who qualifies for a Home Heating Credit Claim?